Lower School Program

 History: First through fourth grades cycle through the four Story of the World books by Susan Wise Bauer covering ancient through modern history.
 Fifth and sixth grade review the history of the world in biographical perspective with curriculum from Memoria Press.

-Bible: Our students read through the entire Bible every four years.
-We also use the Westminster Shorter Catechism is a foundation for instruction.
+Bible: Our students read through the entire Bible every four to six years.
+We also use the Westminster Shorter Catechism as a foundation for instruction.

 Latin: Our students are introduced to Latin beginning in first grade with Prima Latina.
 Third and fourth graders work through Latina Christiana.
 More focused Latin instruction begins in fifth and sixth grade with First Form Latin.
 All Latin curriculum is from Memoria Press.